scalaz/scalaz/doc/DeveloperGuide.md

 To maintain the OSGi metadata, the OsgiKeys.* settings should be updated appropriately as new packages are created or existing packages are removed or renamed.
 Further, care should be taken to ensure each package is wholly contained by a single JAR.

-If a new project is added, the exported packages must be defined by declaring an OsgiKeys.exportedPackages setting:
+If a new project is added, the exported packages must be defined by declaring an OsgiKeys.exportedPackages setting, typically via the osgiExport method:

-    OsgiKeys.exportPackage := Seq("scalaz.newproject.*;version=${Bundle-Version}")
+    osgiExport("scalaz.newproject")

 ## How can I help?